ChainSecurity/deployment_validation/README.md

 ### Update DVF

-**Please note: The `update` command is currently only updating existing storage variables in a DVF and might not be suitable for fully updating a DVF to the current state of a smart contract.
-This behavior will be changed in future releases.**
+To update an existing DVF, you have two different options:

-To update the values of storage variables in a DVF to the state of the latest block and gather all events up to this block, run the following command:
+#.
+Update the values of existing storage variables in a DVF to the state of the latest block and gather all events up to this block.
+#.
+Update the DVF with all incoming changes starting from the init block and gather all events up to this block.

+For the first option, run the following command:

 ```
 dv update new.dvf.json